grimmfl/sk-math/README.md

 | 3 | == != <= >= < > | Comparisons                       |
 | 4 | &&              | Logical and                       |
 | 5 | \|\|            | Logical or                        |

+You can use parentheses to work around those precedences.

 #### If Statements
 ```